iifl-logo

 As an additional measure of caution, you can also block the debit or credit card from your online banking interface or even your mobile app interface.
 In fact, if you have a mobile app interface, it is a lot easier as you can access your accounts with a simple 4-digit MPIN, rather than remember a complex algorithm of usernames and passwords.
 Even if you have the facility, it is always best to first inform the bank about the loss and then block your card via your online app.

-Step 3: File an FIR with the nearest police station
+Step 3: File An FIR with The Nearest Police Station

 Normally, when your card is blocked, transaction approval stops immediately.
-Hence this risk is more pronounced in the case of any transaction that happens before you discover the loss of your wallet and report to the bank.
+Hence, this risk is more pronounced in the case of any transaction that happens before you discover the loss of your wallet and report it to the bank.
 Check with your bank call centre about the insurance cover that you have in such cases, as it can be useful in reducing your losses.

 It is always better to first call up your bank and block your card.
 When you report the loss of the card, you can tell them that you are simultaneously filing a FIR with the police and that a copy of the FIR would be faxed to them.
 This is good enough.
-The reason you must first inform the bank is that your liability on the card ceases the moment you inform the bank about the loss of card.
+The reason you must first inform the bank is that your liability on the card ceases the moment you inform the bank of the loss of the card.

 Invest wise with Expert advice